Midnaut/Acid-Picker/README.md

 The config file is used to determine what will be diaplayed inside the window.

 when loaded, in the order described inside the file, the buttons will be loaded in and arranged in a gird based off of the groups inside the set.
+The oder of set keys will also order the tabs.

 A Set defines the totality of the controls : in this case, Fingers in the case of having more than one set, you will be presented with tabs that contain the name of the set